-- Ambler / Philadelphia, Boston, Philadelphia, Washington DC
+- Boston, Washington DC

 Amtrak wanted to move into the era of high-speed rail in its top performing area – the Northeast Corridor from Washington DC to Boston.
 However, it needed trainsets that could run on existing track intermixed with non-high-speed intercity trains, commuter trains and freight trains.
 The resulting Acela Express Trainsets offer a top speed of 150 mph and are equipped with tilt systems for improved comfort during high-speed operation through curves.
 The fleet consists of 20 trainsets, comprising 40 power cars, 120 trailer cars of four types, and one high-speed track geometry car.